aburkleaux-amazon/aws-media-services-simple-vod-workflow/2-MediaConvertJobs/README.md

 * Chrome by clicking on the **Link** for the object.
 * **JW Player Stream Tester** by copying the link for the object and inputing it to the player. https://developer.jwplayer.com/tools/stream-tester/

-#### HLS

-The HLS manifest file is located in your ouput s3 bucket in the object: s3://YOUR-MediaBucket/assets/VANLIFE/HLS/VANLIFE.m3u8

-You can play the HLS using:
-* Safari browser by clicking on the **Link** for the object.
-* **JW Player Stream Tester** - by copying the link for the object and inputing it to the player.  https://developer.jwplayer.com/tools/stream-tester/

 #### Thumbnails